Your hotel’s WiFi network is a crucial part of your guests’ experience.

-The hotel marketing experts at Revinate dug through over 53 million hotel reviews on sites like Yelp! and proprietary customer data.
-What they found was astonishing: internet-related reviews have a much lower overall score than those that don’t mention Wi-Fi at all.
+The hotel marketing experts at Revinate dug through over 53 million hotel reviews on sites like Yelp! and proprietary customer data from the hospitality industry.
+What they found was astonishing: internet-related reviews have a much lower overall score than those that don’t mention WiFi at all.

-It’s clear that your hotel’s network can make or break your hotel’s reputation.
+It’s clear that your network can make or break your reputation with hotel guests.

-The following strategies will help you plan for network upgrades and get buy-in from key decision makers.
+The following strategies will help you plan for network upgrades, get buy-in from key decision makers and improve the guest experience.

 In order to know where you’re going, you need to have a plan to get there.
-Audits are the starting point for every Wi-Fi upgrade plan.
+Audits are the starting point for every WiFi service upgrade plan.
 Gather information about your current hardware, software, security policy, and other applicable information.

 This is quantitative information that can be measured.
 For example, network speed includes several measurements including upload speed (GB per second) and download speed (GB per second).